Basic Searches in SciX

 • Exclude formats that aren’t relevant to your research

 This is particularly helpful when your search returns a mix of source types and you’re only interested in peer-reviewed articles or long-form research.
+It can also help you identify specialized resources like data and software.

 Challenge